Frequently Asked Questions and Answers about Carbon Taxes and the Carbon Tax Center

 25. What are the ancillary benefits of taxing carbon?

-As the previous Q&A suggests, U.S. carbon taxes will usher in a host of non-climate benefits by discouraging use of fossil fuels.
-These benefits will range from better air quality and less strip-mining to reduced entanglement in the unstable and dangerous Middle East and shrunken political and economic power of the fossil fuel industry.
-Americans could also look forward to a slew of indirect benefits – for example, lighter road traffic arising from a decrease in vehicle-miles traveled, as families and businesses adapt to higher gasoline and diesel fuel prices by trimming their least essential trips and consolidating others.
+As the previous Q&A suggests, U.S. carbon taxes will deliver vast non-climate benefits by discouraging use of fossil fuels.
+These will range from better air quality and less strip-mining to reduced entanglement in the unstable and dangerous Middle East and a less powerful fossil fuel industry.
+Americans can also look forward to a slew of indirect benefits – for example, lighter road traffic arising from a decrease in vehicle-miles traveled, as families and businesses adapt to higher gasoline and diesel fuel prices by trimming their least essential trips and consolidating others.

 26. Who favors carbon taxes?